Undergraduate Diploma in Hospitality and Tourism MQF/EQF (Level 5)

 Upon completion of the course, students can pursue Level 6 of Tourism & Hospitality Management.

-- Sustainable Tourism Practices: Learn techniques for minimizing the environmental impact of tourism through sustainable practices.
+- Recall sustainable practices for minimizing the environmental impact of tourism.

-- Event Risk Management: Identify strategies for managing event risks and implementing crisis response protocols.
+- Identify event risk management strategies and crisis response protocols.

-- Customer Service in Hospitality: Master effective customer service techniques within the accommodation sector.
+- Identify effective customer service techniques within the accommodation sector.

-- Food and Beverage Management: Provide excellent customer service in the context of food and beverage operations.
+- Describe customer service excellence in the context of food and beverage management.

 Career Opportunities